 specify options for multithread. -c1 -B1 for a single core, -c4 -B4 for 4 cores using 4 batches.

-The following scripts will run 1 fastsimcoal2 optimization, starting from a random initial starting value.
-When dealing with real data one needs to repeat at least 20 to 100 runs (i.e. runs with different initial starting values), and then we select the run that maximizes the likelihood (i.e. with the highest MaxEstLhood).
+The following scripts will run one fastsimcoal2 optimization, starting from a random initial starting value.
+When dealing with real data one needs to repeat at least 20 to 100 runs (i.e., runs with different initial starting values), and then we select the run that maximizes the likelihood (i.e., the run with the highest MaxEstLhood).

 Running fastsimcoal2 should take less than 2min.
 You will get a print of the optimization procedure, with the likelihood at each iteration.
 For instance, I obtained the following in one of the runs:

 Estimation of parameters by conditional maximization via Brent algorithm (initial lhood = -356267)

 Iter 1 Curr best params: 24107 20448 12188 1119 lhood=-138019

 Iter 2 Curr best params: 13304 5500 9889 1012 lhood=-137381

 Iter 3 Curr best params: 20621 5307 9790 1046 lhood=-137361